Green anaerobic digesters at a wastewater treatment plant, processing organic waste.

 Solids requiring a high degree of digestion can remain in the reactors for periods of up to 90 days.

-Biogas with a high concentration of methane is produced as a by-product, and this may be captured and used as an energy source to generate electricity and cover its own running power.
+Biogas with a high concentration of methane is produced as a by-product, and this may be captured and used as an energy source to generate electricity and cover its running power.

-It has a three-phased separator called GLSS – Gas, liquid, solid separator- which helps the reactor separate solid, liquid, and gas under highly turbulent conditions.
-The multiple gas hoods allow the separation of biogas.
+It features a three-phase separator called GLSS – Gas, Liquid, Solid Separator- which helps the reactor separate solid, liquid, and gas under highly turbulent conditions.

-The natural and effective solution supports biogas production, and its output, too can be significantly enhanced.
-It is powerful against odour and maximizes COD/BOD reduction.
+The natural and effective solution supports biogas production, and its output can also be significantly enhanced.

 Leave a Reply